NEW MEXICO JUNIOR COLLEGE

 This course examines selected literary works from one or more genres.
 The successful students’ critical thinking skills are developed through close reading of the genres presented and exploration into the cultural, social, political, and/or historical influences on the works.
 Writing assignments may include journaling, a research project, critical commentaries, and/or oral reports.
 This is a three credit hour course.
 Prerequisite: EN 123

-The theme for this section is War in Literature and Film.
+The theme for this section is the Wild West in Literature and Film.

 The study of literature empowers students by introducing them to people, places, and customs they might not otherwise personally experience.
 Learning to communicate this experience enhances the ability of students to make connections between themselves and others, create a deeper understanding of the world and their roles in it.
 Critical thinking and analytical skills learned from studying literature are valuable skills for life and any scholastic endeavor, and learning to appreciate the entertainment value of literature provides students with outlets for recreation and relaxation that will last a lifetime.